Supported Postgres versions

 Add PeerDB IPs to Firewall

-Through the PeerDB UI, create the Flexible Postgres Peer using the peerdb_user
+Through the PeerDB UI, create the Flexible Postgres Peer using thepeerdb_user that you created in the previous step.

 Choose PostgreSQL Peer